 - Understand and support the Community, Food and Environment Institute’s efforts in diversity, equity, inclusion and Civil Rights, with a special emphasis on removing barriers from participation and reaching diverse populations, including but not limited to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status, socio-economic class and other human differences.

 - Develop and utilize appropriate media methods to communicate current and timely information, research results, and relevant industry updates, as well as a schedule of current and future activities.

-- Gather and report programming outputs and impacts, to demonstrate program effectiveness and to guide future program priorities for MSU Extension and the Health and Nutrition Institute.
+- Collaborate with MSU Extension staff to gather and report programming outputs and impacts, to demonstrate program effectiveness and to guide future program priorities for MSU Extension, the Community, Food and Environment Institute and work teams.

 - Other duties or projects as assigned by the Institute Director.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.

 Bachelors -Family and Consumer Sciences, Housing, S

 - Bachelor’s degree from an accredited institution in a field of study related to Family and Consumer Sciences, Housing, Social Work, Economics, Finance, and/or related field must be earned by date of hire, with an expectation to complete a master’s degree within a specified time frame, in a related field, after employment; or, master’s degree from an accredited institution in field of study related to Family and Consumer Sciences, Housing, Social Work, Economics, Finance, and/or related field must be earned by date of hire.